heatxsink/hmuzik/README.md

 ## Description

-I grew tired of making directorie, and subsequently moving files around.
-I remembered Brian Hatfield's Step 3: Automate everything.
+I grew tired of making directories, and moving files around.
+I then remembered Brian Hatfield's Step 3: Automate everything.

-Thus.
+Thus...

-I needed a process that I can throw at a directory of well tagged audio files and have it create '%Artist%/%Album%' directory structure.
+I required a process that can be thrown at a directory of well tagged audio files, and have it organize/create a '%Artist%/%Album%' directory structure.

-## Asumptions
+## Assumptions

 1. I have only tested this on Linux, this should work on macOS (famous last words).
 1. Using Go 1.22.0.
 1. Contents of '--source' path has music files that are well tagged.

 ## Example Usage

     $ hmuzik organize -s /home/ngranado/Music/lz -d /home/ngranado/Music/lz/organized

-### Collaboration
+## Collaboration

 Pull requests are welcome, so are github issues.

-### License
+## License

 MIT License